Substance Use: Harm Reduction

 Providing comfort by clasping hands

 People who use drugs face unique circumstances and challenges that greatly affect their mental and physical health.
 Harm reduction programs are committed to addressing discrimination, stigma, and ensuring that people who use drugs have access to essential health services.
-A set of key principles guide harm reduction approaches:
+A set of key principles guide harm reduction approaches.
+People who practice harm reduction accept people who use drugs "as they are" and "where they are" in their lives without judgement.

 There is an overdose emergency in the United States.
 More than 100,000 lives are lost to overdose each year.
 Most overdose deaths involve opioids, but deaths involving other types of substances are increasing.
 Overdose does not distinguish among age, sex, or county lines.
 However, Black, Indigenous, and Latinx communities are being disproportionately affected due to the criminalization of drug use and the lack of harm reduction resources among communities of color.

+Every overdose death is preventable, and communities do not need to experience the trauma associated with it.
+A harm reduction approach reduces death from overdose.
 To prevent harm, it is important for people who use drugs to have access to drug checking equipment to help them make informed choices.

 Harm reduction programs for people who use drugs aim to make drug use less risky, prevent poor outcomes, promote better health, and connect people to essential resources.
-They provide supplies, education, and tools to help reduce the risk of disease, infection, injury, and death.
+They provide supplies, education, and tools to help reduce the risk of disease, infection, injury and death.
 Harm reduction and drug user health programs include a range of services and approaches, including:

 Harm reduction programs that provide services and supplies, such as naloxone, safe injection supplies, and drug checking tools save lives and connect people with addiction treatment services and medical care.